SSoelvsten/adiar/FUTURE_WORK.md

 **Matching ordering between BDDs**

-Implementing the sifting algorithm would suffice for other BDD packages, but not for Adiar, since (almost) all decision diagrams are stored independently.
+Implementing the sifting algorithm would suffice for other BDD packages, but not for _Adiar_, since (almost) all decision diagrams are stored independently.
 So, one may end up with two decision diagrams using two different variable orders π and π'.
 To make _apply_ and other non-unary algorithms work with such decision diagrams they have to be put onto the same variable order.
 A few algorithms have